 Prakash contributes to the art form’s development with her own choreography, pulling inspiration from Indian mythology.
 Bharatanatyam Repertory student dancers will perform Prakash’s choreography at the Dance Program's mainstage concert, ChoreoLab, on April 14th and 15th.

 “Several Indian-American students come to Duke with a specialized level of training in Bharatanatyam dance,” said Dance Program director Purnima Shah.
-“This residency will enrich their repertoire, while at the same time, provide finesse in their technical skills and aesthetic presentation of staged work.”
+“This residency will enrich their repertoire, while also helping them to finesse their technical skills and aesthetic presentation of staged work.”

-In celebration of International Women’s Day, Prakash also performed a dance at Duke this month titled Devi, symbolizing the Indian goddess known as “the universal mother,” a nurturing but fierce warrior who represents the creative energy of the universe.
+In celebration of International Women’s Day, Prakash also performed a dance at Duke this month titled Devi, symbolizing the Indian goddess known as “the universal mother."

 As a leading exponent of Bharatanatyam, Prakash continues to share her art form with mainstream audiences all over the world.
 “It’s an incredible journey,” she said.
 “You never stop learning.”